Easy ways to wrap a kids bike this Christmas

 Easier ways to wrap a kids bike this Christmas

-If you don’t have the patience, time or artistic flair to wrap the bike using wrapping paper, then here’s lots of easier ways you can surprise your child on Christmas morning.
+If you don't have the patience, time or artistic flair to wrap the bike using wrapping paper, then here are lots of easier ways you can surprise your child on Christmas morning.

 Christmas bike bag

-A really easy way to wrap a kids bike is to buy a Christmas bike bike.
-This is a huge plastic sack which you slide the bike inside so that it looks like a massive present under around the tree.
+A really easy way to wrap a kids bike is to buy a Christmas bike bag.
+This is a huge plastic sack which you slide the bike inside so that it looks like a massive present under the tree.

 Alternatively, you can do as Cycle Sprog reader Dawn did and reuse your bike bag as a Christmas Day table cloth!

-Pick up in store: If you’ve left it late, then Halfords have Christmas Bike Bags for bikes up to 24″ wheels can be ordered on-line and collected from your local store.
+Pick up in store: If you've left it late, then Halfords have Christmas Bike Bags for bikes up to 24" wheels that can be ordered online and collected from your local store.

-Blanket – a quick and easy way to hide a kids bike
+Blanket - A quick and easy way to hide a kids bike at Christmas

 If you've got a festive piece of material or a Christmas blanket then this is a great choice to use.